khushiramsingh680/eks/content/eks/Part02.md

 - Supports YAML configuration for declarative cluster management.
 - Enables cluster logging and addon upgrades.
 - Provides multi-region support for managing multiple clusters.
+The features that are currently implemented are:

+   -  Create, get, list and delete clusters
+   - Create, drain and delete nodegroups
+   -  Scale a nodegroup
+   -  Update a cluster
+   -  Use custom AMIs
+   -  Configure VPC Networking
+   -  Configure access to API endpoints
+   -  Support for GPU nodegroups
+   -  Spot instances and mixed instances
+   -  IAM Management and Add-on Policies
+    - List cluster Cloudformation stacks
+    - Install coredns
+    - Write kubeconfig file for a cluster

 ## Installation